 At the beginning of Young Adult, Mavis and a man end up in her apartment after a first date.
 The next morning, she abruptly decides to leave town for a few days — before he even wakes up.
 The film ends before she returns.
 Was her TV still there?
 The audience never finds out.
 It provides a Book End for a scene later in the movie, but then she's in the guy's house.

 The Mask.
 Peggy Brandt, who seems to disappear from the main action towards the end.
 In a deleted scene, her death is shown: Dorian Tyrell caught her trying to sneak off with her money, at which point he threw her into a newspaper machine.
 This being "The Mask," her death was cartoonish: an "extra edition" came out of the machine, printed in red ink.
 Peggy's visibly pained face was on the front page, along with the accompanying headline.

 This is changed from the way events happen in the book.
 In the book, instead of what happens to him in the film, Tommy is offered a place in a medium-security prison, in exchange for never mentioning Blatch again.
 When Andy confronts the warden about it, the warden says no one knows where Blatch is.
 When Andy tries to press the matter, the warden threatens him, which leads to their confrontation (much is made of this battle of wills in the last quarter of the film).

 Hugo never got his notebook back and it's never mentioned after a while.
 Did George burn it after all or what?

-In Guy Ritchie's Sherlock Holmes the very end features Moriarty stealing a wireless-control-mechanism (at least thirty years before its time).
+In Guy Ritchie's Sherlock Holmes the very end features Moriarty stealing a wireless-control-mechanism (several years before its time).
 Holmes alludes to this as important, but it is not even given a passing mention in the sequel.